Frequently Asked Questions about Life and Income Protection Insurance

 With your application form you will need to submit one of the following:

 Stepped premiums are calculated at each policy anniversary date at your current age.
 Stepped premiums increase each year, with the rate of increase becoming greater the older you become.
-Level premiums on the other hand are fixed at a flat amount and will only be varied if the insurer makes a change to the general level of rates.
+Level premiums on the other hand are fixed at a flat amount and will only be varied if the insurer makes a change to their general level of rates or you increase your amount of cover.
 In the early years of the policy level premiums will be more expensive than stepped premiums, but if you hold your cover over the long term the savings can be significant.
 All of the premiums displayed on the Insurance Watch website are stepped, however you can Contact us to obtain a level premium quote.

 Some things to consider when choosing between stepped and level premiums:

 How long will you hold your policy?
 Are you going to hold your policy long term?
 If you are going to keep your policy for less than 5 years you will usually be better off paying stepped premiums.
 For example, you may want the insurance to cover a short term debt or while children are at school and do not intend to maintain the cover long term.
-You will usually need to hold your cover at least 8 to 10 years before being better off with level premiums.
+You will usually need to hold your cover at least 10 to 15 years before being better off with level premiums.
 However level premiums can provide considerable savings if you hold your policy for longer than this.
+It is important to remember when looking at projected premiums that neither stepped nor level premiums are guaranteed and may be varied by the insurer in the future.
 Contact us if you would like us to provide a projection of stepped and level premiums and your breakeven point.

 What pattern of cashflows suits you best?
 You may prefer to pay the lower stepped premium now because cashflow is tight and/or you expect to have a higher income out of which to meet the stepped premium increases in the future.
 If your cashflow is comfortable now, you may prefer to pay the higher level premium now so that future payments are not a burden.
 One of the most common reasons for people discontinuing their stepped premium policies is the increasing premium as they get older, even though the likelihood of making a claim is also increasing.
 Level premiums can help keep the cost of insurance affordable and allow the cover to be maintained at least until age 65 (after age 65 level premiums usually convert to stepped).